Our processes are sustainable due to our commitment to the environment.

 Biodiversity and Heritage

-The company has set forth a commitment towards minimizing impact on biodiversity and natural resources in the areas where it operates, as well as preserving existing cultural and archeological heritage in our zone of influence.
+We are firmly committed to the conservation of biodiversity and natural resources in our operations, as well as to preserving the valuable cultural and archeological heritage in our area of influence.